felix1251/xyz_books/README.md

 rails db:seed
 ```

-<sub>Expect warnings running this rails db:seed command, because we are creating multple records at the same time for the purpose of having records in our db for the meantime.
+<sub>Note: Expect warnings running <b>rails db:seed</b> command, because we are creating multple records at the same time for the purpose of having records in our db for the meantime.
 Though it won't break the app just a warning.</sub>

 **Reset Setup** (Only if needed, not required)